 - Donkey Kong Country games are known to have two playable characters in the player's command at the same time, with one active and the other following just behind until you switch their positions.

 - This is the basic idea behind Lemmings; the eponymous creatures march, in line, en masse, across the screen, and the player has to assign special abilities to certain ones in order to scale obstacles and bridge chasms.
 While technically each individual lemming walks in a straight line heedless of the others, this still tends to result in the All In A Row effect, largely due to it being (usually) the most effective way to play.

 - The freeware rpg Barkley, Shut Up and Jam: Gaiden uses this when your not in combat you see your all party members are visibly seen.

 - All Growlanser titles use this trope.
 The party members follow the protagonist at all times.

 - BioWare is rather fond of this trope.
 Mass Effect and Knights of the Old Republic have two party members flanking the player character at all times, Neverwinter Nights and Jade Empire have a single party member following the player in a less organized fashion, and Dragon Age and Baldur's Gate avert this by allowing the player to jump between controlled players and even command multiple party members at once.
 One way or another though they end up adhering to your shoulders like bipedal pauldrons during conversations.

-- Secret of Mana and Seiken Densetsu 3 use the rubber band version in its single player mode.
-The game won't allow anyone to be scrolled off the screen, however, meaning you can find yourself unable to move further if they get distracted by an enemy and get trapped between a wall and the edges of the screen.
+- Secret of Mana and Seiken Densetsu 3 use the rubber band version in its single player mode, though they usually stick to a close line if there are no monsters around.
+The former game won't allow anyone to be scrolled off the screen, however, meaning you can find yourself unable to move further if they get distracted by an enemy and get trapped between a wall and the edges of the screen.